 The Board ensures the delivery of adequate and effective policing by appointing members to the service, working with the Chief to identify objectives and priorities and creating policies for service members to follow.
 The Board may give orders or direction, but only to the Chief and not to any other member of the service.

-The Police Services Act does not permit the Board to direct the Chief with respect to operational decisions or with respect to the day-to-day operation of the service.
+(4) The board shall not direct the chief of police with respect to specific operational decisions or with respect to the day-to-day operation of the police force.

-See also "Crime Plot" which shows on a map many of the recent Police activities.
+There is also a page on the Police web site for a "Crime Plot".
+This shows on a map, many (but not all) of the recent Police activities.